Alexander Coucoulas: Thermosonic bonding

-In the mid-1960s, Coucoulas reported the first thermosonic wire bonds using a combination of heat, ultrasonic vibrations and pressure which led to his first invention.
-He first set up a commercial ultrasonic wire bonder (capable of transmitting vibratory energy and pressure) in order to investigate the attachment of aluminum wires to tantalum thin films deposited on glass substrates which simulated bonding a lead wire to the fragile metallized silicon integrated circuit "chip".
+In the mid-1960s, Coucoulas reported the first thermosonic wire bonds using a combination of heat, ultrasonic vibrations, and pressure which led to his first invention.
+He first set up a commercial ultrasonic wire bonder (capable of transmitting vibratory energy and pressure) to investigate the attachment of aluminum wires to tantalum thin films deposited on glass substrates which simulated bonding a lead wire to the fragile metallized silicon integrated circuit "chip".
 He observed that the ultrasonic energy and pressures levels needed to sufficiently deform the wire and form the required contact areas significantly increased the incidents of cracks in the glass or silicon chip substrates.

 A means of heating the bond region was then added to the ultrasonic bonder.
-The bond region was then heated during the ultrasonic bonding cycle which virtually eliminated the glass failure mode since the wire dramatically deformed to form the required contact area while using significantly lower ultrasonic energy and pressure levels.
+The bond region was then heated during the ultrasonic bonding cycle which virtually eliminated the glass failure mode, since the wire deformed dramatically to form the required contact area, while using significantly lower ultrasonic energy and pressure levels.
 The enhanced wire deformation during the ultrasonic bonding cycle was attributed to the transition from cold working (or strain hardening of the wire) to near hot working conditions where its softness was enhanced.
 As the bonding temperature was increased the onset of recrystallization (softening mechanism) occurs where the strain hardening is most extensive.
 Thus the dual mechanisms of thermal softening and ultrasonic softening which is caused by vibratory energy interacting at the atomic lattice level, facilitated the desired wire deformation.

 Christian Hagar and George Harman stated that in 1970 Alexander Coucoulas reported additional work in forming thermosonic-type bonds which he initially called hot work ultrasonic bonding.
 In this case, copper wires were bonded to palladium thin films deposited on aluminum oxide substrates.
 As a result of these earliest reported thermosonic wire bonds, G.Harman stated "as such, Alexander Coucoulas is the Father of Thermosonic Bonding".

-At present, the majority of connections to silicon integrated circuits are made using thermosonic bonding because it employs lower bonding temperatures, forces and dwell times than thermocompression bonding, as well as lower vibratory energy levels than ultrasonic bonding, to form the required bond area.
+At present, the majority of connections between lead frames and silicon integrated circuits are made using thermosonic bonding because it employs lower bonding temperatures, forces and dwell times than thermocompression bonding, as well as lower vibratory energy levels than ultrasonic bonding, to form the required bond area.
 As a result of using lower bonding parameters to form the required contact area, Thermosonic Bonding largely eliminates damaging the relatively fragile silicon integrated circuit micro-chip during the bonding cycle.
 The proven reliability of thermosonic bonding has made it the process of choice, since such potential failure modes could be costly whether they occur during the manufacturing stage or detected later, during an operational field-failure of a micro-chip which had been permanently connected inside a computer or a myriad of other electronic devices.